arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 **Actions & Behaviours**

-- use your technical expertise to lead the design of the solution
+- lead the design of the solution
-- ensure the system conforms to approved NHSUK architecture patterns
-- ensure the system is sufficiently documented
+- ensure the system remains well-documented at all times
-- ensure the solution is delivered incrementally, with a deployment each sprint
-- ensure the solution is delivered in a way that maximises the involvement and learning of other team members
-- provide specialist technical advice to other team members

 **Tools & Methods**

 System Design:

 - check the system against the criteria in the Engineering Quality Framework
+- ensure the system conforms to approved NHSUK architecture patterns

 Documentation: